 After your carpal tunnel surgery, the area will be bandaged for 24-48 hours.
 You should keep your hand elevated to reduce swelling.
 You may experience some pain, discomfort, swelling, or limited mobility in your hand and wrist.

-You will usually be asked to wear a shoulder sling but will typically be encouraged to use the hand as normal as soon as possible.
+You will usually be asked to wear a shoulder sling but will typically be encouraged to move your fingers and use the hand as normal as soon as possible.
 This is to help promote mobility and reduce stiffness and swelling.
 This will likely begin on the day of your operation.
 Avoid bearing weight through the hand and gripping as these can cause pain.

 First two weeks

 You can continue to perform finger and hand exercises as recommended by your surgeon or physiotherapist.
-However, avoid heavy lifting and bearing weight through the hand.
+However, avoid heavy lifting and bearing weight through the hand as your strength returns.

 Remember to attend the first follow-up appointment to have any stitches or sutures removed.